coro121/documentation-samples/operating-systems-admin.md

 6. Reset the root user password.

+**Warning**
-⚠︎ **Do NOT reboot!
-The next step is vital to maintaining a working system**.
+ Do NOT restart!
+The next step is vital to maintaining a working system.

 7. By default, SELinux is running and will need to be updated after the password has been created.
 To fix the **`/etc/shadow`** file, enter the following command: